 - seeking help outside of the marriage from a professional counselor/doctor/pastor

 That is something for which people will have to seek God’s face, pray unceasingly and listen carefully to His Word and His Spirit for wisdom.
 I am not in a place to tell women what to do in these situations.
-God’s wisdom is infinitely higher than mine.
+God’s wisdom is infinitely higher than mine and there are many counselors whose wisdom is greater than mine in this area.

 If you are a wife who has gone almost totally quiet and silent and your husband is extremely controlling – my blog may not be a good fit for you – I am concerned that my blog may make things worse for you because of the filters you will read through because of your background and scars.
 You may want to find a blog written by a godly wife who has gone through a similar experience as yours who can offer more wisdom about the obstacles and challenges you face.
 (Nina Roesner author of “The Respect Dare” hopes to have a site up specifically for abused wives in March of 2014)